gateweaver/gateweaver/docs/docs/configuration/policies/cors.md

 ## Default Configuration

-To just enable CORS with the default configuration, you can define the policy as:
+To enable CORS with the default configuration, you can define the policy as:

 ```yaml title="gateweaver.yml"
 policyDefinitions: